Rookiestyle/EarlyUpdateCheck/readme.md

 # Translations
 My plugins are provided with english language built-in and allow usage of translation files.
-These translation files need to be placed in a folder called *Translations* inside in your plugin folder.
+These translation files need to be placed in a folder called *Translations* inside your plugin folder.
 If a text is missing in the translation file, it is backfilled with the english text.
 You're welcome to add additional translation files by creating a pull request.